astariul/gibbs/README.md

 ---

-Make sure to check the [Usage page of the documentation](https://astariul.github.io/gibbs/usage/) for a more detailed and step-by-step explanation.
+Make sure to check the [documentation](https://astariul.github.io/gibbs/usage/) for a more detailed explanation.

 Or you can run some examples from the `examples/` folder.